The 365 Training Portal is independently curated and is not affiliated with Microsoft.

 - Microsoft’s official app Twitter feed

-While any Microsoft 365 user can benefit from using the portal, it will be particularly useful to IT professionals, project managers, curriculum developers, teachers, trainers, consultants, and those responsible for user adoption within their organizations.
+While any Microsoft 365 user will benefit from using the portal, it will be particularly useful to IT professionals, project managers, curriculum developers, teachers, trainers, consultants, and those responsible for user adoption within their organizations.

-For those unfamiliar with the various apps, the 365 Training Portal makes it easy to watch Microsoft’s app overview videos to gain a general understanding of their intended use, and then quickly access training videos, documentation, and resources should they want to go deeper.
+For those unfamiliar with the various apps, the 365 Training Portal makes it easy to watch Microsoft’s short app overview videos to gain a general understanding of their intended use, and then quickly access training videos, documentation, and resources should they want to go deeper.
 This can be particularly useful for executives, managers and team leaders who may not be using the apps on a daily basis (or at all) themselves, but nonetheless need an understanding of what Microsoft 365 and its apps are capable of.

 Share the Portal